Skip to Content

 Status: Current

 POWJH received two U.S. Environmental Protection Agency (EPA) Environmental Education grants to provide free drinking water well testing resources to our community.
-We now host free water quality testing events in spring and fall.
 Any Teton County, WY private well user can participate.
-Test kits are available in English and Spanish.

 Community Solutions